Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 This little box of tricks will accept the optical audio outputs of up to three devices and output them into a single input on your amplifier.

-The model above comes with a remote control to switch between the different audio inputs.
+The model above has a remote control to switch between audio inputs.

 Frequently Asked Questions